 - -CAfile file

 A file of trusted certificates.
-The file should contain multiple certificates in PEM format concatenated together.
+The file should contain one or more certificates in PEM format.

 - -CApath directory